Cafe interior

 Why we love it: Step under The Flying Fig’s red-striped awnings into a slice of New York in Adelaide.
 Inspired by the Jewish delis of The Big Apple, dining here will have you running to the counter to buy all their house-made goods to take home, from bagels and lox to kvass.
 On their brunch menu, find Jewish twists on brunch classics alongside traditional numbers – the challah French toast with vanilla ricotta, butterscotch sauce and pistachio halwa, as well as the house-smoked pastrami Reuben with kohlrabi and caraway sauerkraut, Swiss cheese, spicy Russian dressing on dark rye sourdough, respectively.
 A little unsure about the menu?
 Don’t worry, The Flying Fig have thought it through with a culinary glossary on the flipside for your perusing needs.

-Time Out tip: As lovely as The Flying Fig is, North Adelaide is pretty as a picture with tree-lined streets and early-1900s cottages boasting facades that are well-worth a moment of admiration.
+Time Out tip: As lovely as The Flying Fig is, North Adelaide is pretty as a picture with tree-lined streets and early-1900s cottages boasting facades that are well worth a moment of admiration.
 Take your goodies away and perch up on a park bench for a Flying Fig feast that’s just as great if in-house tables are hard to come by.

-Address: 161 Jeffcott Street, North Adelaide
+Address: 161 Jeffcott St, North Adelaide

 Isabel Cant